xbello/dffiltering/README.md

 Or you can pass a filename matching a column name to the program:

-    dff path/to/tabfile.tsv path/to/filters.json --column-contains path/to/Gene.refGene
+    dff --filepath path/to/tabfile.tsv --json_filter path/to/filters.json --column-contains path/to/Gene.refGene

 This can be done with multiple columns:

-    dff path/to/tabfile.tsv path/to/filters.json --column-contains path/to/Gene.refGene --column-contains path/to/ExAC_ALL
+    dff --filepath path/to/tabfile.tsv --json_filter path/to/filters.json --column-contains path/to/Gene.refGene --column-contains path/to/ExAC_ALL

 > Note the file is named 'Gene.refGene' and not 'Gene.refGene.txt'.